zachleat/this-website-is-a-tech-talk/README.md

 ### v2

-* Dom diffing for iframe srcdoc?
-DiffHTML morphdom, diff-dom, nanomorph
 * Type a word at a time
 * Show a line at a time
-* Make it scroll with the text if it goes longer than a page
 * Optional: enter to autoplay to index (but also make it not possible to delete that code)
+* Dom diffing for iframe srcdoc?
+DiffHTML morphdom, diff-dom, nanomorph